fchispano/recursos/git_cheatsheet.md

 * `git commit -m “message"`  →  commit all staged files and add a short message explaining the changes
 * `git commit -am “message"`  →  stages all tracked files and does a commit with the specified message
+* `git commit -v` → apart from staging tracked files, show a diff of these changes about to be commited.
+* `git commit -vv` → just like the previous, but also includes in the diff changes in the working tree (unstaged changes)

 ### Branching [↑](#git-cheatsheet)